Not sure if your symptoms are OCD or something else? Here’s how you can distinguish OCD from other conditions.

 While some symptoms of obsessive-compulsive disorder (OCD) can be clear, others can appear in a number of other mental health conditions, like anxiety disorders, depression, schizophrenia, and autism.

-Getting the appropriate diagnosis is the first step towards finding the most effective treatment options.
+It’s natural to have many questions about OCD, but getting the appropriate diagnosis is the first step toward finding the most effective treatment options.

 OCD is an often misunderstood and mislabeled mental health condition.

 The term “OCD” has become shorthand for being detail-oriented or keeping things very neat and tidy.
 But having these as character traits isn’t the same as having OCD.

 The difference is the degree to which your obsessive thoughts and compulsive actions interrupt your daily life and your self-image.